prey176/Codebook/README.md

   3. Depending upon the problem check out the addEdge function.

   4. The time complexity of the algorithm is O(Ef) where E is the number of Edges and f is the maximum flow (Atleast one).
 The space complexity is O(V^2 + E).

-  5. For bipartite graphs, to compute maximum bipartite matching.
-To get the matching check for rG[u][v] == 0 to check if it is a matching edge where there is an edge between u & v and they are in different sets.